-- Tag your resources: AWS lets you tag most resources with key value pairs, and further allows you to utilize those tags for configurations and billing.
+- Tag your resources: AWS lets you tag most resources with key-value pairs, and further allows you to utilize those tags for configurations and billing.
 This means that you can easily label a set of resources as belonging to project A or project B. For example, you could tag all your production EC2 instances that run <application 1> as “App1-prod”.
-The instances in your test and development environments could be “App1-test”, “App1-dev”, etc. You can then assign different permissions to different IAM groups to make sure only a subset of your administrators have permissions to resources in the various AWS environments.
+The instances in your test and development environments could be “App1-test”, “App1-dev”, etc. You can then assign different permissions to different IAM groups to make sure only a subset of your administrators has permissions to resources in the various AWS environments.

-- Size up your apps: Size in the sense of how many resources (EC2 instances, RDS, IAM configurations etc.) does each app need?
+- Size up your apps: Size in the sense of how many resources (EC2 instances, RDS, IAM configurations, etc.) does each app need?
 If the number is small, and you don’t expect it to get large, you can easily get away with running all of them on a single account.

 - Share resources across applications: Do your two apps really need two distinct RDS instances?
 You could instead run one instance with two (3, 4 … n) databases configured on it.
 The same goes for your EC2 instances.
 If your apps are not consuming significant server resources you can place multiple apps on a single server (Docker is great for this) and save the costs and management overhead of two servers.

-However this single account approach does not offer you the benefits of billing and control separation.
+However, this single account approach does not offer you the benefits of billing and control separation.